anurag-verma-india/medicaps/README.md

-# medicaps_programming_i
+# Medicaps University (Programs from Syllabus)

-All the programs taught to us during B. Tech.
-Programming-I at Medi Caps University
+This Repository contains the programs I created during the labs, and some othes that are all related to the courses I have taken.